-There are many ways you can map a one-to-one relationship with Hibernate.
-In this post, I’m going to demonstrate which mapping is the most efficient one from a database perspective.
+Introduction In this article, we are going to learn the best way to map a OneToOne association with JPA and Hibernate.
+While there are many ways you can map a one-to-one relationship with Hibernate, I’m going to demonstrate which mapping is the most efficient one from a database perspective.